 In your Localization Dashboard scroll down to Unreviewed Changes to view the articles that need translation.
 Begin at the top of the list - it is prioritized with the most viewed articles at the top.

-Read article and correct translation.
-If you are unsure consider asking another localizer or the person who originally translated the article.
+Read the article and consider correcting the translation if it involves minor changes.
+If you are unsure, consider asking another localizer or the person who originally translated the article.

 Spam and mistaken edits

 In the case of spam, you should simply delete the revision (click the "X" in its entry in the history view).
-In the case of mistaken submissions (no changes) and misplaced help requests (the edit is basically a support question), you should defer and include this message in your comments:
+In the case of mistaken submissions (no changes) and misplaced help requests (when the revision is basically a support question), you should defer and include this message in your comments:

 It appears you may have been trying to get help with Firefox.
 If that is the case, please ask your question again here, https://support.mozilla.org/questions/new so that we can better help you.